COVID-19 Vaccine Update

 Download the NHSApp

-It is very important that you have an active UK mobile/ landline number.
+You must have an active UK mobile/ landline number.
 Please consider getting this if you currently do not have a UK number, the Practice is not routinely able to ring international phone numbers.

 LSMP uses external software to help manage our patients’ requests and provide the best service possible.